 It’s just the nature of the beast.
 Because your digital marketing — and hence your business — makes itself vulnerable to “keeping score”, here’s why you don’t keep score and you can do instead:

 You might have already gone ahead and have the right foundations in place (hopefully).
 If you haven’t, here’s a rundown of options.

 Pick the right Hosting Solutions.
 Your options?
 WPEngine, FlyWheel (also owned by WPEngine), Cloudways (gives you at least 5 other avenues for hosting such as an ability to choose from Digital Ocean, The Google Cloud Platform, AWS, and more), 10Web (on Google Cloud Platform but gives you 22+ premium plugins, a WordPress website builder built on top of Elementor, and more).

 Put your unwavering focus on the complete digital marketing engine (all channels).
 So, it’s not just SEO or social media.
-Start with blogging on a schedule, do content marketing the right way, distribute your content on social media regularly (Hint: use Linkiro to make social work for you), grow your email list, and also consider paid advertising (with emphasis on lead generation and marketing automation).
+Start with blogging on a schedule, do content marketing the right way, distribute your content on social media regularly.
+Make social work for you), grow your email list, and also consider paid advertising (with emphasis on lead generation and marketing automation).
 Need help?
 Get this Content Marketing Tool kit from SEMRush

 Choose whatever email marketing tool you want — say, MailChimp, Drip, ConvertKit, or whatever.
 Grow your email list (partially with the organic traffic visiting your site and partially with orchestrated effort with marketing (including Paid advertising).

 Digital marketing doesn’t end here.
 You’ll also need to ensure that you are tracking your marketing efforts the right way.
 Learn to use UTM (Urchin Tracking Mode) to measure and tracking everything.